NEW Operating Hours : Tues - Sat: 11am to 6.30pm Sun, Mon and P.H. : Close

 The biggest problem is cleanliness which they don't observe, often handling the watches with bare fingers, without finger cots or protection, resulting in dust or dirt particles entering the watch.
 Dust and dirt entering the watch especially during opening and closing of the case is the single biggest cause of watch running slow or stopping, for both quartz and mechanical watches.

 If your mechanical watch is not running, there is perpetually no wear and tear.
 You can keep it in the safe for 10 years, 100 years and when you feel like using it, find a good watchmaker who knows what he is doing to give it a service and it will run like new.
-If you put it on a watch winder, winding and running the watch even if you are not using it thinking it is good for your watches, it will be totally destroyed in 3 years even if you serviced it regularly.
+If you put it on a watch winder, winding and running the watch even if you are not using it thinking it is good for your watches, it will be totally destroy your watch in 3 years even if you serviced it regularly.
 Any form of mechanical servicing does not eliminate wear and tear, it only minimizes it.
 Eventually, running parts will wear out and needs to be replaced even if the machine has been serviced regularly.

 Water resistance will deteriorate naturally with age due to hardening of the gaskets.
 Water resistance can also be affected by sweat and dirt, chemicals like chlorine, perfume, ointment and UV.